jcerdenia/cerdenia.com/data/works/turbulence.md

 ###### Composer's Note

-A single movement roughly in sonata-allegro form, written in Singapore in early 2011.
+_Turbulence_ is a single movement roughly in sonata-allegro form, written in Singapore in early 2011.

 ###### Duration
 4 minutes